Course Catalog

 reviewed.
 Students will complete a capstone simulation test evaluating skills they have learned in the program.
 Test taking strategies and locations of test sites will also be covered.
 Admission to the Radiologic Technology program is required to enroll in this course.
 A grade of "C" or higher must be achieved in all program courses.
 Pre-Requisites: All RAD program courses.

-Laura Rider - Radiologic Technology Instructor/Program Director
+Laura Rider - Radiologic Technology Instructor/Program Director, RT (R)(CT)

 Email: lrider@scciowa.edu